THE HISTORY OF SATAVA ART GLASS

 STEP ONE - INSPIRATION

 Once Rick has an inspiration, like seeing the jellyfish at the Monterey Bay Aquarium or the bamboo that is just outside the studio, he does light sketches, thinking about the colors or the techniques necessary to make the idea work in glass.
-After that a lot of prototypes, everyday looking at how the day before made the piece come together, then continuing to build on that until the design best encapsulates his original inspiration.
+After many prototypes he continues to build on the concept until the design best encapsulates his original inspiration.
 Once this is achieved the process for everyday production of the work begins.

 STEP TWO - PRODUCTION

-The process can vary but using the example of making a jellyfish sculpture we start with a gather of clear glass on a blowpipe.
-With a different rod, colored glass is gathered and trailed over the clear start to form the tentacles, followed by rolling and picking up the underskirt of the dome and lastly topping it off with the dome color itself.
-Continuously shaping and forming, adding clear layers, and reheating the glass until it is done.
-Then it is removed from the pipe and put in an annealing oven that will slowly cool it over 24 hours.
+The process can vary depending on each design.
+When making a jellyfish sculpture, we start with a gather of clear glass on a blowpipe.
+Then colored glass is gathered and trailed over the clear to form the tentacles, followed by rolling and picking up colored frit glass for the underskirt of the dome.
+Lastly the dome color is dropped on top, then continuously shaped and formed, adding clear layers, and reheating the glass until it is done.

 STEP THREE - FINISHING